 Sure, being naked all day was socially acceptable and comfortable in the warm womb, but in Ireland that just doesn’t fly.
 And without the baby fat that gets piled on in the final weeks of a healthy pregnancy, it is essential that hats, booties and cardigans be part of a tiny baby’s everyday wardrobe.
 We hunted high and low for clothing that was tiny enough but even the sizes marked ‘early baby’ or ‘premature’ made him look like he was a college student lounging by the pool on holiday.
 Which isn’t bad because my boys have very chill attitudes, so it worked.
 But what also made it work was hand knits because they are forgiving and cosy.

 I was also fortunate to have a Mom who immediately rang up a company in the States and ordered a whole wardrobe for LB in the tiniest sizes available.
 They were the most darling things!
 But it is the hand knits that last for months!
 I’m not kidding, every single one of his hand knit cardigans lasted at least six months.
 Many are easy to add onto for them to last another few months.
 And they add such personality to his outfits.
 I’ve included a couple photos of LB’s hand knits that worked from birth for each of my tiny baby boys.
 I’ve also added a bunch of links to knitting patterns that work for premature, tiny and low birth weight babies.
-You can read the series I am writing on favorite baby cardigans (Part 1 and Part 2) if you want to know more about which ones I received and love.
+You can read the post on my favorite baby cardigans if you want to know more about which ones I received and love.
 So get knitting!
-A nice plan might be to knit a few of these in neutral colors then either donate them to Irish Premature Babies Purple & White Knitting Initiative OR keep them on-hand so once a friend has a low birth weight baby you can drop it in the mail and be a hero (I’m not kidding about the hero part).
+A nice plan might be to knit a few of these in neutral colors then either donate them to Irish Premature Babies OR keep them on-hand so once a friend has a low birth weight baby you can drop it in the mail and be a hero (I’m not kidding about the hero part).